vue-macros/vue-macros/docs/features/export-render.md

 <StabilityLevel level="experimental" />

-Transform default export statement as `defineRender` params in Vue SFC `script-setup`.
+Transform the default export statement, in `<script setup>` of Vue SFC, as a component render function.

 |   Features   |     Supported      |
 | :----------: | :----------------: |